junxit/us-congress-bills-115/metadata.md

 - 2018-06-20 — Placed on the Union Calendar, Calendar No. 596.
 - 2018-06-20 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 115-767, Part I.
 - 2018-06-20 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 115-767, Part I.
+- 2018-06-21 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.